dortania/Getting-Started-With-ACPI/ssdt-methods/ssdt-easy.md

 ![](../images/ssdt-easy-md/patchmerge.png)

 Select option `1.
 Select config.plist` to begin the process.
-Once done, your patches will be automatically merged with your `config.plist`.
-Just do not forget to copy your SSDTs to your `EFI/OC/ACPI` folder.
+Once done, your patches will be stored in a `config.plist` inside the Results folder.
+You will need to verify that copy of your `config.plist` with your existing one, making sure everything is intact and the patches inserted properly.
+Then copy both the `config.plist` and the SSDTs from the Results folder to your `EFI/OC` and `EFI/OC/ACPI` folders respectively.